-If Mr. Ross is terminated without cause within twelve months of a change in control, then each of Mr. Ross' employee stock options will vest and become immediately exercisable until the earlier of (i) three months following the date of cessation of his employment and (ii) the applicable option expiration date.
+If Mr. Ross is terminated without cause within twelve months of a change in control, then each of Mr. Ross' employee stock options granted under the 2008 Incentive Plan will vest and become immediately exercisable until the earlier of (i) three months following the date of cessation of his employment and (ii) the applicable option expiration date.
 Any performance or other vesting conditions with respect to such options are deemed to have been satisfied immediately prior to the termination of employment.